If you're looking for the best tritium watches on the market today, this guide is for you:

 Sure, right out of the box you might think you got a steal.
-When you’re looking to buy another watch just a year or two later, you’ll be kicking yourself for taking the cheapest option.
+When you’re buying another watch just a year or two later, you’ll be kicking yourself for taking the cheapest option.

-Most tritium watches are going to be rugged and military-style watches.
+Most watches within this category are going to be rugged and military-style watches.
 In fact, those are the styles I prefer.
 But I’m not everyone.
 Some people have office jobs or they want to wear the same watch in the field as they do when they go out to dinner with their wife.

 It’s essential that you decide what you’re really looking for in a watch.
 Do you want a rubber or silicone strap that might clash with a suit?

 Or would a leather band seem totally out of place in the middle of training or going for a dive?